Glamping vs camping – which would you choose?

 • You don’t get quite the same back-to-nature experience

-When would go you camping?
+When would you go camping?

 The pros and cons of camping